* November 29 – December 8, 2019 *

 WITH: Amt für Innere Emigration (Alfredo Cöloma & Yul Koh & Valentin Pfenniger & Julien Segarra & Sophie Stadler), Silvia Amancei & Bogdan Armanu, Stella Bach, Lörinc Borsos, Weiny Fitui, Susann Maria Hempel & Cássio Diniz Santiago, Markus Kircher, Justyna Koeke & Mimosa Pale, Laibach, Narges Mohammadi, Michal Solarski & Tomasz Liboska, Johannes Hugo Stoll, Valentine Tanz/Vala T. Foltyn, Tzusoo, Jonathan Vinel

-After the first part in a vacant store in Salzburg, The Real Office shows the exhibition STRIKE GENTLY AWAY 2 in the test phase of the project space of the Kunstverein Wagenhalle.
-The title is borrowed from the warning on matchboxes “Strike gently away from body”.
-The exhibition transfers the gentle striking to gender and body norms, to national identities, to rigid historiography, origin, and statehood.
-As a matter of fact or even as a conscious focusing the concepts are carefully stroke off in an artistic way.
-Their construction within society as well as the subjective perception of belonging and identification with these are examined.
+After the first part in a vacant store in Salzburg, The Real Office shows the exhibition STRIKE GENTLY AWAY 2 during the test phase of the project space of Kunstverein Wagenhalle.
+The title stems from the warning on matchboxes “Strike gently away from body”.
+The exhibition transfers the notion to gender and body norms, to national identities, to rigid historiography, origin, and statehood.
+Implicitly or as a conscious focusing the concepts are carefully stroke off in the artists’ works.
+Their construction within society as well as the subjective perception of belonging and identification with them are examined.
 Without a uniform narrative, the exhibition explores their own narratives in different artistic positions and media.

-Das Amt für Innere Emigration (The Office for Inner Emigration) is open for the opening and will also remain open on November 30.
+Amt für Innere Emigration (The Office for Inner Emigration) is performing during the opening and will remain open on November 30.

 November 30, 1 p.m.: Ness – the miracles of oral pleasures.
 Ritual, (brunch*-) performance with Valentine Tanz/Vala T. Foltyn